Rehana Maryam Noor: Release and reception

 Rehana Mariam Noor premiered in the Un Certain Regard section at the 2021 Cannes Film Festival and received a standing ovation.
 It has created a positive buzz among the audience and the critics.
 The Hollywood Reporter described Rehana Mariam Noor on the bottom line of the review as "a tightly woven psychological portrait bound to incite controversy".
-The Screen Daily wrote in their review: "the film derives a magnetic continuity, and an unsettling range of dynamics, from Haque Badhon’s performance".
-The film has been selected for the Debate section of the 65th British Film Institute of London Film Festival.
-This much anticipated film ‘Rehana Maryam Noor’ has been set to release in 12 cinema halls across Bangladesh on November 12.
-OTT platform Chorki released this film worldwide on 30 December, 2021.
+Screen Daily wrote in their review: "the film derives a magnetic continuity, and an unsettling range of dynamics, from Haque Badhon's performance".
+The film has been selected for the debate section of the 65th British Film Institute of London Film Festival.
+Rehana Maryam Noor has been set to release in 12 cinema halls across Bangladesh on 12 November 2021.
+OTT platform Chorki released this film worldwide on 30 December 2021.
 Actress Azmeri Haque Badhon won the Hong Kong Asian Film Festival (HKAFF) award in the New Talent category for her performance in this film.